uleroboticsgroup/yasmin/README.md

 $ make docker_build
 ```

-After the image is created, copy and paste the following command to the terminal to run the image:
+After the image is created, run a docker container with the following command:

 ```shell
 ## Assuming you are in the correct project directory
 $ docker run -it --net=host --ipc=host --privileged --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --volume="${XAUTHORITY}:/root/.Xauthority" --entrypoint /bin/bash yasmin
 ```

 To use a shortcut, you may use following command:

 ```shell
 $ make docker_run
 ```

 ### Running the package at docker image

 If you are in the docker image , this project is already sourced and the demo script can be run as the following command;